 Even its non-rotoscope animation is good.

-The supporting characters work in concise ways, lending specific roles in Yuuri’s personal story while remaining interesting, individual characters though a mix of humorous quirks.
+The supporting characters work in concise ways, lending specific roles in Yuuri’s personal story while remaining interesting, individual characters through a mix of humorous quirks.
 The first episode alone is incredibly inspiring, and it made me want to take up figure skating.

 You might not know her by name, but she worked as the director of Michiko to Hatchin, Viva Namida, and Rozen Maiden: Träumend.
 She’s also been on the storyboard for huge titles like Death Note, Redline, and Space Dandy.
 What a powerhouse.